safiq1027/Calculator/README.md

 # Calculator
-This Calculator was created when I learn HTML &amp; CSS .
+This Calculator was created when I was learned HTML &amp; CSS .